Skip to main content

 info

-There is no need to put cross-seed behind a VPN, all of its requests are directly made to the torrent client or Jackett/Prowlarr.
+There is no need to put cross-seed behind a VPN.
+All of its requests are made to your torrent client or Jackett/Prowlarr.
+The only exception is when announcements are made via the /announce API endpoint and are snatched during matching or for injection.

 danger

-Even with API auth enabled, we still recommend that you do not expose its port to untrusted networks (such as the Internet).
+Even with API authentication, we still recommend that you do not expose its port to untrusted networks (such as the Internet).

 tip

-You can utilize the cross-seed diff command to compare the torrents.
+You can use the cross-seed diff command to compare two torrent files and see exactly how they differ.

 How can I use autobrr with cross-seed?